Meet the VINES Staff!

 Kate joined the VINES team in 2015 as the Farm Share Coordinator.
 No stranger to farm life, she grew up on a dairy farm in Windsor, NY, where her family has been farming for 4 generations.
 She received her BA in English from Penn State University and her Master of Arts in English from SUNY Cortland.
 Her background also includes education both at the Early Childhood and Elementary levels.
 She formerly taught fourth grade in the Baltimore City School District where she witnessed firsthand food insecurity and its effects on children and the surrounding community.
 Kate spends her free time reading, running or elbow deep in dirt, paint, play-dough and doing other creative activities with her daughter.
 She loves working with the amazing volunteers of VINES Binghamton Farm Share to help bring healthy food from local farms to the people in our community!

-Giavanna is serving a one year Americorps term with VINES as a food access coordinator.
-Her time with VINES will be devoted to directly working with the community to increase access of healthy and affordable food in Broome county.
+Giavanna became the VINES Program Assistant in January of 2018.
 Giavanna was born and raised in Binghamton, NY and found a passion for growing food in the summer of 2013 while participating in the VINES Grow Binghamton Youth Program.
-Since then Giavanna has worked on various rural farms and gardens and is now back where her fondness with engaging the community began.
-Giavanna also enjoys tending to her houseplants, reading, watching cooking shows and eating good food.
+Since then Giavanna continued to work on several farm and garden operations in upstate New York.
+Giavanna returned to the Binghamton area in 2017 and completed a one year AmeriCorps service term with VINES.
+She is now happy to be an official staff member, who can continue working where her fondness with engaging the community began.
+Giavanna also enjoys tending to her houseplants, watching cooking shows and eating new foods.